project-forth-works/project-forth-works/Communication-Protocols/Wireless-Communication/Mesh-network/readme.md

 ## Payload structure

 The **Dynamic payload** format is 1 to 32 bytes.
-For this implementation the minimum payload size is 2 bytes, the command and destination!
+For this implementation the minimum payload size is 2 bytes (the command and destination).
 This is because the node handler does a check on the destination before accepting a command.
 The complete payload is described in the table below.